cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Exceptional cases {#map-exceptions}

-Encodings may have have exceptional cases, i.e., inputs u on which the encoding is undefined.
+Encodings may have have exceptional cases, i.e., inputs u on which the mapping is undefined.
 These cases must be handled carefully, especially for constant-time implementations.

-For each encoding in this section, we discuss the exceptional cases and show how to handle them in constant time.
+For each mapping in this section, we discuss the exceptional cases and show how to handle them in constant time.
 Note that all implementations SHOULD use inv0 ({{utility}}) to compute multiplicative inverses, to avoid exceptional cases that result from attempting to compute the inverse of 0.

 ## Encodings for Weierstrass curves

-The following encodings apply to elliptic curves defined by the equation
+The following mappings apply to elliptic curves defined by the equation
 E: y^2 = g(x) = x^3 + A * x + B, where 4 * A^3 + 27 * B^2 != 0.

 ### Icart Method {#icart}

-The function map\_to\_curve\_icart(alpha) implements the Icart encoding method from {{Icart09}}.
+The function map\_to\_curve\_icart(alpha) implements the Icart method from {{Icart09}}.

 Preconditions: An elliptic curve over F, such that p>3 and q=p^m=2 (mod 3), or p=2 (mod 3) and odd m.

 Constants: A and B, the parameters of the Weierstrass curve.

-Sign of y: this encoding does not compute a square root, so there is no ambiguity regarding the sign of y.
+Sign of y: this mapping does not compute a square root, so there is no ambiguity regarding the sign of y.

 Exceptions: The only exceptional case is u == 0.